FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     **Dice**

     There are no real options here.
 Buy some nice dice: You need 3 dice of the same color and 6 different colors so a total of 18x D6.
 12mm is a good size for a dice.
-I prefer the numbers written on the sides instead of the dots but both works fine.
-Additionally you need a D10 to count the games played.
+I prefer the numbers written on the sides instead of the dots but both is perfectly fine.
+Additionally, you need a D10 to count the games played.
 As always, it is cheaper to buy in bulk and dice packs are available in a 36x dice box as well as mixed color option for 50x dice and 100x dice.
 This way you should spend about 7 Euro for all dice.

     **Stones**